iLib-js/ilib-mono/README.md

-# ilib-loctool-ghfm-readmeio
+# ilib-loctool-ghfm
-Ilib loctool plugin to parse Github-flavoured markdown files with Readme.io extensions and localize them
+Ilib loctool plugin to parse and localize github-flavored markdown